Azure/azure-sdk-for-php/examples/README.markdown

 # Run the Media Services examples
 * Open MediaServices\userconfig.php, enter "Media Service Account Name" and "Primary Media Service access key" for your Media Service from the Azure portal.

-* In the example directory, run
+* In the examples directory, run

    php MediaServices\%sample_name%.php